cbron/ha-installer/README.md

 Run command with `--config rke-config.yml` to specify a different file.

+Troubleshooting:

+* If you get an error message about etcd saying ` Failed to reconcile`, try `rke remove` and `rke up` again
+* If ssh key gets stuck, try logging in manually with `ssh root@ip -i /my/key` and then trying again

 #### Installing Rancher

 There are options in helm script for deploying local (custom) chart and image.
+Currently setup for helm 3 using a binary names `helm3`.

+Either run commands by hand or configure and do:

 ```
 ./helm.sh